 Cut two lengths of 0.33mm wire, each approximately 25cm long.
 Wind 10 turns through each hole of the BN43-1502 binocular core.
-Cut two 25mm lengths of 0.60mm wire.
+Cut two 25mm lengths of 0.33mm wire (note, previously 0.60mm was used).
 These are threaded only ONCE through each hole.

 The transformer is installed as shown on the diagram.
-The 0.60mm wire single-turns (ONE time through the hole) are installed at B-B and C-C. The enamel needs to be scraped off the ends before installation but not tinned (it would not fit in the holes).
-The thinner 0.33mm ends of the 10-turn windings are fitted at A-A and D-D.
+The single-turns (ONE time through the hole) are installed at B-B and C-C. The enamel needs to be scraped off the ends before installation but not tinned (it would not fit in the holes).
+The ends of the 10-turn windings are fitted at A-A and D-D.